hermanho/MMM-GooglePhotos/README.md

 - Specify your real resolution to show.

+### `showHDRVersion`

+- If set, HDR version of the photo will be displayed when the photo contains HDR information.

 ### `timeFormat`

 - Specify time format for photo info.
 You can also use `relative` to show more humanized.